hjoon0510/SmartSecretary/README.md

 This program tells users the weather and users's scheduls

 # Motivation
-Because of busy daily life, I do not take umbrella with me on rainy day.
-It is difficult for users to cope with the changing weather frequently.
-I developed an iot device to prepare for this situation.
+Modern people can not keep their umbrellas on a rainy day because of busy daily life, and often leave the house.
+So when the weather you know is often going out, it often changes.
+People are very busy in the morning.
+So I often do not remember things or schedules I need to pack.
+I need a personal assistant to solve these problems.
+I named this device __smart secretary__.

 # Requirement
 You have to prepare hardware and software as follows.